 Click here to see all our Oxford Maps

 The upper reaches of the Thames in Oxford wind through Port Meadow, a beautiful open pasture, accessible from Walton Well Road (off Kingston Road/Walton Street, Jericho), Aristotle Lane (off Kingston Road), Wolvercote and Binsey (via the Botley Road).
-Passing through the gate at the end of Walton Well Road is a well-defined white pebble path leading to the Thames (the concrete path heading off to your right goes to Wolvercote, conditions permitting).
+Passing through the gate at the end of Walton Well Road is a well-defined white pebble path leading to the Thames (the concrete path heading off to your right goes to Wolvercote and the fantastic gem of Burgess Field Nature Park).
 The towpath runs north along the west bank of the Thames (reached by crossing first a flat wooden, then a steel arched bridge) and there are two pubs further along the way.
 The Perch at Binsey is the first of these; it serves excellent food and you can sit out in the pleasant garden in the summer.
 The Trout is about one mile further on, past Godstow Lock and the ruins of Godstow Nunnery, and next to the road bridge crossing the Thames.
 The Trout overlooks a very picturesque footbridge over the river, and peacocks and swans are often to be seen in the grounds.
 The easiest way back is the way you came, but the weary can follow the road over the river to Wolvercote, from where you can get a bus or taxi back to the city centre.

 There are a number of pleasant walks by the River Cherwell.
 'Addison's Walk' is accessible from Magdalen College; another pleasantly shaded walk joins the University Parks with Marston Road via the amusingly named Parson's Pleasure (formerly nude bathing for Oxford fellows), Mesopotamia and King's Mill Lane (see the right hand edge of our Summertown map).
 Those who choose to walk north from the Parks should cross Rainbow Bridge and follow the path (which can get a little bit muddy in places) on the east bank.
 Lady Margaret Hall and the Cherwell Boathouse pass on the opposite bank before a footbridge is reached which gives access to Wolfson College and thence to the city.
 Alternatively, you may continue to walk north for a further half-mile when you will reach the Marston Ferry Road Bridge and, just beyond, the Victoria (Vicky) Arms, which serves food as well as drink.

 The vagaries of Oxford's waterways are such that you can also walk by the river to North or South Hinksey.
-You can cut through from Abingdon Rd and there are bridges over the railway in several places.
-Pubwise, since the closure of the General Eliott in South Hinksey, the only choice is in North Hinksey: The Fishes.
-They serve excellent food.
+You can cut through from Abingdon Road and there are bridges over the railway in several places.
+Pubwise, you have two choices: the General Eliott in South Hinksey or the Fishes in North Hinksey, which serves delicious food.
 If you can find a safe way across the dual carriageway of the Southern Bypass you could then head out onto Harcourt Hill, Cumnor Hill or even Boar's Hill for postprandial appreciation of the view which inspired Matthew Arnold's ubiquitous line about dreaming spires (though the views are sadly rather obscured these days).

 The Thames Path continues in the other direction (broadly West) all the way to the river's source.
 If you wish to do it rapidly, carry little and stay at the various riverside inns.
 If carrying full kit, allow a good week for the 53.5 miles from central Oxford to the source at Thameshead.
 Most people seem to walk with the river flow.
 Between Lechlade and the sea there are boats, with narrowboats and cruisers sharing the non-tidal stretches.
 This also means locks, and they are a good source of fresh drinking water, as well as friendly lock-keepers, svelte dogs, amazing topiary and local knowledge.
 Between Lechlade and the source it is harder to replenish water supplies, and this should be taken into account.
 The Thames Path website suggests 14 days for the 184 miles source to sea, but that's strictly for the tough or masochistic.
 All in all if you're looking for a cheap, active and rewarding holiday The Thames Path is pretty good at most times of year.
 It's got good transport links at various points, so you can retrieve yourself, with Kemble station only a mile or so from the source.
 NB that at the times of year that are nicest for walking the source will be completely dry!
 The rest of the year beware of flooding, and due to the stiles not all the path is suitable for cycling.